-The Stockholm Christmas Market is up and running for 2021.
+The Stockholm Christmas Market is coming up soon this 2022 holiday season.

 Visitors to Stockholm during the holiday season will not want to miss spending a few hours wandering around at the Stockholm Christmas Market.